 Jade hit the screens in an era when strong female game characters were kind of a rarity.
 The first thing that caught the eye of gamers and the industry alike was her unusual design – as in, SHE WAS FULLY CLOTHED.
 Michel Ancel wanted to create a character that resembled a ‘’real person’’, so much more attention was put into her role, situation, background and actions in the game.
 Thus, Jade’s character design and ‘’girl next door’’ look was born.

-There’s more to her character than her appearance – otherwise it would defeat the purpose of her tasteful design, wouldn’t it?
+There’s more to her character than her appearance – otherwise, it would defeat the purpose of her tasteful design, wouldn’t it?
 She lives in an island lighthouse with her uncle, a boar-like creature name Pey’j.
-Jade is a talented photojournalist (this was 2003, ok?) who earns her living by doing freelance work.
+Jade is a talented photojournalist (this was 2003, ok?) who earns her living by doing freelance work (again, 2003).

 Contrary to your run of the mill photojournalist, her work isn’t a means to fund her bohemian lifestyle in Brooklyn and one-spice-latte-a-day habit, as most of the money goes into keeping their shield generator in working order.
 Oh, and caring for children orphaned by the attacks of the DomZ, a malevolent alien race.
 And she’s an expert in martial arts.
 And she’s 20 years old.
 Put that in your pipe and smoke it.